Call for Papers: 26th International Conference on Case-Based Reasoning (ICCBR 2018), Paper Submission: April 27, 2018

 All accepted papers will be included in the conference proceedings published by Springer Verlag in the Lecture Notes in Artificial Intelligence series.
 Papers will be considered for poster and oral presentation based on the reviews.
 Authors must submit a full paper by the conference paper submission deadline.
 Papers (submitted and final) will be no longer than 16 pages (i.e. max 14 pages without the reference section but including figures, tables and appendice and max 2 pages for the reference section).

 ICCBR 2018 is employing the EasyChair conference management system, and submissions must be made via the ICCBR 2018 EasyChair Conference.
-Interested authors must format their papers according to the Springer LNCS formatting guidelines.
-See www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines.
+Interested authors must format their papers according to the Springer LNCS formatting guidelines, as http://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines.
 Authors of accepted papers are required to transfer their copyrights to Springer via email to program chairs.
 All submissions are required to be in electronic format.

 Multiple Submission Policy: